 Lifestraw is also a great company to buy from.
 For every Lifestraw purchased a child that does not have access to clean water receives a school years worth of safe drinking water.
 This is one of the main reasons this company was started.
 To give third-world countries access to clean drinking water.

 With the details out of the way of both filters, here is how they stack up against each other.

 Major Differences Between the Mini and Lifestraw Water Filters

 There are really only two major differences between the Sawyer Mini and the Lifestraw:

 Both the Mini and the Lifestraw filtration systems are great and deliver safe drinking water from most sources, but there is a difference in pore size.
 The Sawyer Mini is a slightly better filter since it has a smaller pore size.
-As mentioned earlier, the Mini will remove 99.99999% of all bacteria and 99.9999% of all protozoa.
+As mentioned earlier, the Mini has a 0.1-micron filter whereas the lifestraw has a 0.2-micron filter.

 There is no way to filter water for storage in a reservoir or fill a bottle.
 If you are camping you will end up having to waste fuel boiling water for cooking or cleaning rather than being able to filter water in advance.

-The Sawyer Mini is specifically designed for hikers, backpackers and campers, so naturally it is a superior option for these activities.
-When it comes to versatility it blows the Lifestraw out of the water.
+The Sawyer Mini is specifically designed for hikers, backpackers, and campers, so naturally, it is a superior option for these activities.
+When it comes to the versatility it blows the Lifestraw out of the water.

 When it comes down to a simple Mini vs Lifestraw comparison, the Sawyer Mini available here comes out on top.